ajhc/demo-cortex-m3/README.md

 ### Write to flash

 Connect up the LPCXpresso Board to PC with USB cable.
-Then
+Pull nReset low to put the LPC1769 into reset.
+Pull the ISP pin (P0.14) low.
+Pull nReset high, LPC1769 will be boot with ISP mode.

-Finally, flash program with below command.
+Then, flash program with below command.

     $ make flash

+Pull nReset low, and pull nReset high.

 ## If you use stbee-mini